Thursday, August 11, 2011

 Rose's is red; Belk is blue.
 This sign's a little dated; the mall is too.
 Photos by digital sky taken February 19, 2011.

 Pennrose Mall features a strange configuration where the anchors are built into the east side of the mall while no anchors are situated along the west side of the mall: only smaller shops.
-Rose's in particular is not accessible except through the mall as well.
+It is a modular one-sided configuration where the front part of the mall could easily be torn off to revert the center into a regular strip center.
+Furthermore, Rose's in particular is not accessible except through the mall.
 This pretty much forces shoppers of Rose's to enter the mall, benefiting smaller shops in the mall but also making all of those shops very dependent on Rose's own success to draw traffic.
 Belk and the now-closed JCPenney, however, both have a side entrance which allows shoppers an alternate entry since there is no direct entrance from the front without entering the mall.
+Belk at current is now only accessible from a side entrance.

 One Stop Cellular and a local florist catering to your needs.
 This means you can buy your phone there, get it set up and call the florist instead of ordering in person since it is such a long, harrowing walk between the two shops.
 Photos by digitalsky taken January 19, 2011